 How did you plan the menu?

-What are some of the highlights of your wedding planning process?
+What are some of the highlights and memories of your wedding planning process?

-What were some of the details you were excited to see come to life as part of your wedding?
+Please describe some of the details you were more excited to execute and see come to life as part of your wedding?

 Event Management and Menu: Haven's Kitchen

 Kate's Clutch: Alexander McQueen

 Wedding Cake: Balthazar Bakery baked by head pastry chef and personal friend Mark Tasker

 Calligraphy: Amanda Krovic